-Onna grew up in the Pacific Northwest and received her Bachelors of Fine Arts in 2000.
-She is a mixed media artist living and working in southern Arizona.
-Her work is inspired by her time in nature and by her travels.
-Walking in nature is her preferred way to see the world, up close, visually and physically, with every moment.
-Her work has been exhibited nationally and has found homes with collectors nationally and internationally.
+I grew up in the Pacific Northwest and received my Bachelors of Fine Arts, in painting and sculpture, in 2000.
+I am a mixed media artist, living and working in southern Arizona.
+My work has been exhibited nationally and has found homes with collectors nationally and internationally.

 My work explores self as a reflection of nature, and nature as a reflection of self.
 It is an exploration of consciousness, memory, and experience; our consciousness intertwined with nature.
-I’m interested in creating a meditative space, one that is both beautiful and contemplative, joyful and serious.
+I’m interested in creating a meditative space, one that invites, and reflects, a deeper connection between self and world, without separateness.

 My studio is a sub-200 sq ft space built with my hands from local rock.
 I live on a sky island in the Sonoran Desert, off-grid and collect rainwater.
 I watch the sunset nearly every night when I am home, watching it move across the horizon like the shadow on a sundial.
 It punctuates my days.